-Refugees and Immigrants: Refugees and immigrants often need significant help with basic needs, medical screening, ESL classes, cultural mentoring, and job training and placement.
-Pierce County has a high number of refugees because the Northwest Detention Center, a privately-run immigration prison, is located on the tide flats of the Port of Tacoma.
+Refugees and Immigrants: The Northwest Detention Center is a privately-run immigration prison located on the tide flats of the Port of Tacoma.
 The NWDC's current capacity is 1,575, making it one of the largest immigration prisons in the United States.
-Since opening in 2004, thousands of refugees have been released, many staying in Pierce County.
+Since opening in 2004, thousands of refugees have been released, many staying in Pierce County and needing major help for basic needs, medical screening, ESL classes, cultural mentoring, and job training and placement.
+Immigrants often have the same significant needs.
 Several local organizations support refugees and immigrants, including Tacoma Community House, Lutheran Community Services NW, and the Tacoma-Pierce County Health Department.
 WorkForce Central collaborates with these organizations to make sure our services are accessible to their clients.